Glaucoma surgery lowers the pressure of the fluid inside the eye. This can prevent damage to the eye and loss of vision.

 Description of the Procedure

-- Argon laser trabeculoplasty (ALT) : During this procedure, you will sit facing the laser machine.
+- Argon laser trabeculoplasty (ALT) : You will sit facing the laser machine.
 The laser "spot" will be applied to a special contact lens held on the front of the eye.
 You may see flashes of red or green light as the laser is applied.
-This procedure will allow more fluid to be released and relieve some of the pressure.

 - Selective laser trabelculoplasty (SLT) : This procedure is similar to ALT.
-SLT has the benefit of being repeatable.
+SLT can be repeated.
 ALT cannot be done more than twice.

-- Laser cyclophotocoagulation uses a laser to destroy the parts of the eye that make the eye fluid.
-This procedure is usually only done in people who have severe damage from glaucoma and for whom other surgeries were not successful.
+- Laser cyclophotocoagulation : A laser is used to destroy the parts of the eye that make fluid.
+This is done on people with severe damage who have not been helped by other surgeries.

 - Ex-Press mini glaucoma shunt